“We fill our days with ongoing connection, denying ourselves time to think and dream.”

 Our devices have become more than just tools, they have become masks, distractions and addictions.
 While we perceive phones as great connectors, they often have the opposite effect, isolating and hindering personal growth.
 When we turn off our phones, we reconnect with ourselves and begin to grow in patience, empathy and happiness.

-The presentation will inspire students to become aware of their own digital usage and reimagine what exists beyond the screen.
+The presentation will inspire schools and organizations to become aware of their own digital usage and reimagine what exists beyond the screen.

-In an age where digital media consumes us, my mission is to encourage students to reconsider the importance of their actions.
+In an age where digital media consumes us, my mission is to encourage us to reconsider the importance of our actions.

 The presentation begins with a showing of the 10 minute Let’s Talk documentary.
 I will go on to give an entertaining explanation of my walk and the role of phones in our lives.

-I will give students practical tips to manage their own digital usage and help them strike a healthy balance that will change their lives.
+I will conclude by giving the audience practical tips to manage their own digital usage and help them strike a healthy balance that will change their lives.
 Afterwards, I would be happy to answer any questions.